marcinduma/ACI-Automation/docs/terraform-basis.md

-# Customer use-cases with Terraform
+# Basic use-cases with Terraform

 In this lab the focus will be on using Terraform as a way to provide operational rigor to your network device configurations.
 You will learn how to install and use Terraform on Cisco network solutions like ACI.